tendermint/tendermint/docs/ecosystem.rst

 Lotion
 ^^^^^^

-A Javascript microframework for building blockchain applications with Tendermint, written in Javascript, `authored by Judd Keppel of Tendermint <https://github.com/keppel/lotion>`__.
+A JavaScript microframework for building blockchain applications with Tendermint, written in JavaScript, `authored by Judd Keppel of Tendermint <https://github.com/keppel/lotion>`__.
 See also `lotion-chat <https://github.com/keppel/lotion-chat>`__ and `lotion-coin <https://github.com/keppel/lotion-coin>`__ apps written using Lotion.

 MerkleTree
 ^^^^^^^^^^